stopper9306/JavaEE2015/README.md

 # JavaEE2015
 THE BIG BANG PROJECT JavaEE Edition

-Containing helpful projects adn files for the javaEE project
+Containing helpful projects and files for the javaEE project